-Taking that hindsight as a fact still does tell us whether prolonging the war with blockade and continued conventional air attack would have been more humane than ending it promptly with the atomic bombings.
-The USSBS did not address that question.
-And that is the question to be examined here.
+Taking that hindsight as a fact still does not tell us whether prolonging the war with blockade and continued conventional air attack would have been more humane than ending it promptly with the atomic bombings.
+That is the question to be examined here.

 Japan ignored the Potsdam Declaration, and the only two atomic bombs the U.S. had available were dropped on August 6 and 9, in quick succession, to